Notwithstanding the lead agency designation criteria contained in WAC 197-11-926

 (b) If no interagency agreement exists, the SEPA lead agency determination shall be based on information in the environmental checklist required as part of the forest practice application requiring SEPA review.
 The applicant shall, as part of the checklist, submit all information on future plans for conversion, and shall identify any known future license requirements.

-(c) For any proposal involving forest practices (i) on lands platted after January 1, 1960, (ii) on lands beings converted to another use, or (iii) on lands which, pursuant to RCW 76.09.070
+(c) For any proposal involving forest practices (i) on lands being converted to another use, or (ii) on lands which, pursuant to RCW 76.09.070

 as now or hereafter amended, are not to be reforested because of the likelihood of future conversion to urban development, the applicable county or city is the lead agency if the county or city will require a license for the proposal.
 Upon receipt of a forest practice application and environmental checklist, natural resources shall determine lead agency for the proposal.
 If insufficient information is available to identify necessary permits, natural resources shall ask the applicant for additional information.
 If a permit is not required from the city/county, natural resources shall be lead agency.
 If a city/county permit is required, natural resources shall send copies of the environmental checklist and forest practice application together with the determination of the lead agency to the city/county.